fjwright/Run-REDUCE/README.md

 * Turning I/O colouring on and off now works retrospectively (as far as possible).

-### Updates since last release
+### Version 1.7

-* V1.61.
-Add experimental Typeset I/O option to the View menu to use fmprint and KaTeX.
+* Add experimental Typeset I/O option, currently hidden, to the View menu to use fmprint and KaTeX, which does not yet work reliably.
-* Update the documentation to try to make it easier to access the latest jar and configure REDUCE.
+* Update the documentation to try to make it easier to access the latest jar.
-* Hide the Typeset I/O option, which is not yet usable.
-* V1.62 Redesign the REDUCE Configuration dialogue:
+* Redesign the REDUCE Configuration dialogue:
-  - Improve the layout.
   - Replace Packages Root Directory with REDUCE Packages Directory.
   - Split Documentation Root Dir into REDUCE Manual Directory and REDUCE Primers Directory.
-  - **The above two changes are backwards incompatible!**
+  - **The above two changes are not backwards compatible!**
   - Add Initial I/O Directory, which defaults to the user's home directory, as before.
-  - Add a ContextMenu to implement key choices for initialIODir: Home Directory; Current Directory; Another Directory.
+  - Add a ContextMenu to implement key choices for Initial I/O
+    Directory: Home Directory; Current Directory; Another Directory.

+### Updates since last release